Guatemala Mission: The Indigenous Village

 Technology

-Sarah Lou was a young lady from the city that came with us on this venture.
+Sarah Lou was a young lady from the city who joined us on this venture.
 She spoke English exceptionally well.
 As you can see from the photo, she talks on her cell phone in the middle of a Guatemalan forest.
-I was shocked that there was signal where we were.
-Jason later informed us that Guatemala has the highest per capita cell phone use in the world.
+I was shocked that there was cell phone signal where we were.
+Jason later informed us that Guatemala has the world's highest per capita cell phone use.

 "Guatemala has the highest rates of people that can access internet, telephone communication and television communication"